mohamed20medhat/ecommerce_SE/README.md

 # Additional Features
 #### Admin
 - payment integration *DEMO* => stripe || paypal
-- suggest similure products. => other products that have the same tag => adding popularity points to each product based on how many times they were ordered. and to recommend them to user who have a favourite tag
+- suggest similar products. => other products that have the same tag => adding popularity points to each product based on how many times they were ordered. and to recommend them to user who have a favourite tag
-- blog for new products and anounsments
+- blog for new products and announcements
 - promotion & discount code tools
 - SEO friendly code => Modifying the html pages
 - report tools